Pearson Acres Park

 Dominion Trails Final Master Plan (PDF)

 This project develops approximately 1.4 miles of trail located within the Dominion at Panther Creek development.
-Ultimately, the trail will connect westward into the Latera subdivision, providing a connection between Panther Creek from Hillcrest and Preston Roads.
-The first phase of construction is expected to finish the end of 2018.
+The trail will connect westward into the Latera subdivision, providing a connection between Panther Creek from Hillcrest and Preston Roads.

 Six Cities Master Plan Frisco Segment